 “B-but she saved us,” the skinny elf went on.
 “We owe her our very lives.
 The breach stopped glowing, just like the mark on her hand.”

 “What?”
 Kate asked.
-Coll looked meaningfully at the skinny elf, as if to say ‘I’ll tell you about it later.’
+Coll jerked her head at the skinny elf, as if to say ‘I’ll tell you about it later.’

-“I’m certain Lady Cassandra would want to know she’s wakened,” the skinny elf went on, pointing at the door.
+“I’m certain Lady Cassandra would want to know she’s wakened,” the skinny elf said, pointing at the door.
 “She said, ‘at once.’”

 ”‘At once,’ is it?”
 Coll asked.
 “Well, get on with you then.
 Go tell the Seeker at once.”